-Volunteering to be a Parent Representative in your child’s classroom is a great way to get to know other families and contribute in a meaningful way to the King Open community.
+Volunteering to be a Classroom Helper (formerly Parent Representative) in your child’s classroom is a great way to get to know other families and contribute in a meaningful way to the King Open community.

-Being a parent rep can mean different things in different classrooms.
-Teachers are happy to have any help, including part time parent reps.
-The main reason we have parent reps is to build community — to make sure that people feel welcome, to inform families about school events and encourage their attendance, and to serve as a resource for families when they have questions.
+Being a classroom helper can mean different things in different classrooms.
+Teachers are happy to have any help you are able to provide.
+Our goal is to build a strong King Open community — by making sure that people feel welcome, by sharing information about school events with families, and serving as a resource for families when they have questions.

 Here are different aspects of our role: